Scaling Unsupervised Multi-Source Federated Domain Adaptation through Group-Wise Discrepancy Minimization: Abstract

 \section{Abstract}

-Unsupervised multi-source domain adaptation (UMDA) aims to learn models that generalize to an unlabeled target domain by leveraging labeled data from multiple, diverse source domains.
-While distributed UMDA methods address privacy constraints by avoiding raw data sharing, existing approaches typically assume a small number of sources and fail to scale effectively.
-Increasing the number of heterogeneous domains often makes existing methods impractical, leading to high computational overhead or unstable performance.
-We propose GALA, a scalable and robust federated UMDA framework that introduces two key components: (1) a novel inter-group discrepancy minimization objective that efficiently approximates full pairwise domain alignment without quadratic computation; and (2) a temperature-controlled, centroid-based weighting strategy that dynamically prioritizes source domains based on alignment with the target.
-Together, these components enable stable and parallelizable training across large numbers of heterogeneous sources.
-To evaluate performance in high-diversity scenarios, we introduce Digit-18, a new benchmark comprising 18 digit datasets with varied synthetic and real-world domain shifts.
-Extensive experiments show that GALA consistently achieves competitive or state-of-the-art results on standard benchmarks and significantly outperforms prior methods in diverse multi-source settings where others fail to converge.
+Unsupervised multi-source domain adaptation (UMDA) leverages labeled data from multiple source domains to generalize to an unlabeled target.
+While federated UMDA addresses privacy by avoiding raw data sharing, existing methods scale poorly as the number of sources increases, often suffering from high computational overhead or training instability.
+We propose GALA, a scalable and robust federated UMDA framework designed for high-diversity settings.
+GALA achieves scalability by coupling a novel inter-group discrepancy minimization objective that approximates pairwise alignment with linear complexity alongside a temperature-controlled, centroid-based weighting strategy for dynamic source prioritization.
+These components enable stable, parallelizable training across many heterogeneous sources, addressing a critical scalability bottleneck that remains largely unaddressed in current literature.
+To evaluate performance in high-diversity scenarios, we introduce Digit-18, a new benchmark comprising 18 datasets with varied synthetic and real-world domain shifts.
+Extensive experiments demonstrate that GALA achieves state-of-the-art results on standard benchmarks and significantly outperforms prior methods in large-scale settings where others either fail to converge or become computationally infeasible.